mzakdr/hylia/src/posts/a-simple-post.md

   - malay
   - '2013'
 ---
-This was a note I found from Nov 9, 2013.
-Written in Ann Arbor, MI.
+This was a note I wrote on Nov 9, 2013.
+Loc:  Ann Arbor, MI.

 `Kadang bila ku berseorangan`
 `Berteman sepi`